A WORLD OF HURT

 They'd ridden into town for supplies.
 The wagon was loaded and Joe was trying to climb up onto the seat beside Pa.
 He was having a hard time of it because one sticky hand was wrapped tightly around a chunk of rock candy he'd been allowed to choose from the mercantile.
 Adam laughed and gave him a boost up before turning away to mount his horse.

-A loud burst of noise startled the horses, and Pa and his brothers struggled to bring them back under control.
+A loud burst of noise startled the team, and Pa struggled to bring them back under control.
 The candy flew from Joe's hand as the wagon jerked, but he hardly noticed.
 His attention was on the mob of drunken, angry men that had burst around the corner.
-They surged in front of the wagon and down the street, and they were dragging a man with them.
-They kept dragging him down the street until they stopped in front of the big oak tree in front of Hill's Livery.
-Someone pulled out a rope and a shout went up, and they threw one end of the rope into the high branches of the tree, and then they started wrapping the other end of the rope around the struggling man's neck.
+They surged in front of the wagon and down the street, dragging a man with them.
+They kept dragging him, all the way down the street, until finally they stopped in front of the big oak tree in front of Hill's Livery.
+Someone pulled out a rope.
+A shout went up, and they threw one end of the rope into the high branches of the tree, and then they started wrapping the other end of the rope around the struggling man's neck.

-For a few frozen seconds, Joe and his family had stood watching the proceedings with open mouths.
-Then Adam had proceeded to curse up a blue streak, using words that Joe knew without being told were just plain wicked.
-Those words weren't even finished coming out of his mouth when Adam took off and ran right into the middle of that mob of angry men and tried to get them to turn the man loose.
-Pa had run, too, and so had Hoss.
-Joe had jumped down from the wagon and tried to follow, but Hoss had turned around and thrown him back into the wagon and told him to stay put.
-Joe had sat on the wagon seat and watched as the three of them dove into that pile of men and shouted and argued and fought.
+For a few frozen seconds, Joe and his family stood watching with open mouths.
+Then Adam proceeded to curse up a blue streak, using words that Joe knew without being told were just plain wicked.
+Those words weren't even finished coming out of his mouth before Adam took off and ran right into the middle of that mob of angry men.
+Pa ran too, and so did Hoss.
+Joe jumped down from the wagon and tried to follow, but Hoss turned around and threw him back into the wagon and told him to stay put.
+The tone of his voice knocked down any inclination Joe had about arguing; he sat on the wagon seat, chewing his fingernails down to bloody nubs as his family dove into that pile of men and shouted and argued and fought.

-Adam had never been lazy, and he sure wasn't ignorant, but he'd used some mighty rough words when he'd realized what was about to happen, words that Joe knew Pa didn't allow any of their hands to use as long as they were on Ponderosa's land.
+Adam had never been lazy, and he sure wasn't ignorant, but he'd used some mighty rough words when he'd realized what was about to happen, words that Joe knew Pa didn't allow even any of their hands to use if they were within earshot.
 He sure wouldn't like hearing that kind of thing coming from one of his own sons.

 He tried the theory out the next time his pony gave him a hard time.
 The horse refused to be caught, and when he dodged Joe for the third time, Joe stopped and threw down the halter he carried.

-Voices.
-He became aware of his brothers talking to one another again, and although their voices were low and troubled, at least they weren't cursing.
+He slowly woke to the sound of his brothers talking to one another again, and although their voices were low and troubled, at least they weren't cursing.
 He felt a smidgeon of relief.
-All that swearing was beginning to scare him.
-Maybe things weren't as bad as he'd thought.
+Maybe things weren't as bad as they'd thought.

 "He didn't throw you, Joe," Hoss said.
-"Those varmints we were trailin' shot you right out of the saddle."
+"Those varmints we were trailin' shot you right out of the saddle.
+Don't you remember?"

-His eyes widened at that.
-They'd shot him off his horse?
-He remembered getting shot, but only after he was already on the ground.
+Oh, yeah.
+He'd figured that out, but had forgotten again.
+He still didn't actually remember getting shot, though.
 He concentrated as hard as he could.
-"I don't remember," he shrugged, and a twinge of pain bit at his right shoulder.
-He looked down and saw a piece of Adam's shirt wadded up against his collarbone.
-The dark fabric was wet with blood, and more blood was trickling out from beneath it.
+"I forgot, I guess."
+He shrugged, and a twinge of pain bit at his right shoulder.
+He bent his neck, straining to see.
+A piece of Adam's shirtsleeve lay wadded up against his collarbone.
+The dark fabric was wet with blood, and more blood trickled slowly out from beneath it.

-He nodded, thinking how funny it was that up until now, he'd never even felt the first gunshot wound.
-How could you not feel something that knocked you clear out of your saddle?
-Now that he knew, though, it was hurting like the blazes.
+He nodded, thinking how funny it was.
+How could a fellow not feel something that knocked him clear out of his saddle?
+Right now, though, that bullet wound was sure making itself known.
+It hurt like blazes.

 Hoss caught his hand before he could touch it.

 "It ain't gonna feel no better with you pokin' your grubby fingers at it.
-You managed to get about a bucket of sand into it.
-We just got through washing it out, so keep your hands away," Hoss told him, and wadded up another piece of Adam's shirt against it.
+You already managed to get about a bucket of sand into it.
+We just got through washing it out, so keep your hands away," Hoss told him, and wadded up another piece of shirtsleeve against it.
 It stung, and Joe tried to turn his attention away from it.